Toggle menu

 Shed height 2.5m

-Garden sheds and outbuildings must be one storey, and the height of the eaves cannot exceed 2.5 metres.
+Garden sheds and outbuildings must be one storey, and eave heights cannot exceed 2.5 metres.

 Shed height 3m and 4m